w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 **Data-Driven Innovation**

-* Use of data and _analytics_ to foster new products, processes and markets
+* Use of data and _analytics_ to foster new products, processes, and markets
 * Drive discovery and execution of innovation, achieving new services with a business value

 **Analytics**

 * A catch-all term for different business intelligence (BI)- and application-related initiatives
-  * E.g., of analyzing information from a particular domain
+  * E.g., analyzing information from a particular domain
   * E.g., applying BI capabilities to a specific content area (e.g., sales, service, supply chain)

 **Advanced Analytics**